kadinche/Kassets/Documentation/docs/7-architecting-projects/design-patterns.md

 ## Architectural Patterns

+As a Software Engineer, we might heard about architectural design patterns such as MVC, MVP, MVVM, etc.
+Each have a different approach and different components.
+However, each of them had the same purpose to separate the model and the view.
+The main difference is how to tie them up together.

 ### [Model-View-Controller (MVC)]

-[Model-View-Controller (MVC)] is a design pattern that separates the application into three main components: Model, View, and Controller.
+[Model-View-Controller (MVC)] separates the application into three main components: Model, View, and Controller.
+The Controller acts as connector to both view and model.
+Controller accepts input from the user, modify the model, then convert and forward the modified model into visible and readable form to the view.

+Pros:
+- Implementation is simple

+Cons:
+- Tight coupling
+- Do not comply with Single Responsibility Principle of SOLID.

 ### [Model-View-Presenter (MVP)]

-[Model-View-Presenter (MVP)] is a design pattern that separates the application into three main components: Model, View, and Presenter.
+[Model-View-Presenter (MVP)] separates the application into three main components: Model, View, and Presenter.

-You can utilize Kassets' `Variable` and `GameEvent` instances as the Model, then create a `MonoBehaviour` as the Presenter, and Unity's Components or UI elements, such as Button, Text, or Image, as the View.
+Pros:
+- One way, good separation of concerns

+Cons:
+- Ideally only handles output, a bit difficult to handle input as it might requires breaking some good principles.
+- Some difference whether the view is "Passive" or "Active", relative to the direction of dependency.

 ### [Model-View-ViewModel (MVVM)]

-[Model-View-ViewModel (MVVM)] is a design pattern that separates the application into three main components: Model, View, and ViewModel.
+[Model-View-ViewModel (MVVM)] separates the application into three main components: Model, View, and ViewModel.

+Pros:
+- Design to updates both data and model semi-automatically.

+Cons:
+- Has unmentioned 4th element Binder, which enables the "auto-update".

 [Command pattern]: https://gameprogrammingpatterns.com/command.html
 [Model-View-Controller (MVC)]: https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller